Kobee Installation Guide

 By default, Kobee is configured to use a password file that contains the authentication and authorization information of the 3 default users :

-• "global", password "global", member of the user groups ALM User and ALM Administrator : a global administrator user that has full access rights.
+• "global", password "global", member of the user groups Kobee User and Kobee Administrator : a global administrator user that has full access rights.

-• "project", password "project", member of the user groups ALM User and ALM Project : a user that represents an administrator of one or more Projects.
+• "project", password "project", member of the user groups Kobee User and Kobee Project : a user that represents an administrator of one or more Projects.

-• "user", password "user", member of the user group ALM User : a user that represents an end-user with limited access.
+• "user", password "user", member of the user group Kobee User : a user that represents an end-user with limited access.

 While you can use the default security system based on a password file for getting started and for testing purposes, it is not recommended to use this for production.
 You should switch to a more secure system, like Microsoft Active Directory or LDAP.

-The default JAAS configuration files contain examples for configuring ALM authentication and authorization using a password file, or using Microsoft Active Directory via the LDAP or LDAPS protocol.
+The default JAAS configuration files contain examples for configuring Kobee authentication and authorization using a password file, or using Microsoft Active Directory via the LDAP or LDAPS protocol.

 JAAS configuration: password file